Metabolic Health & Insulin Resistance: A Longevity Medicine Guide

 Can you have insulin resistance without diabetes?

-What is the best early test for insulin resistance?
+What is the best early test?

 Fasting insulin and HOMA-IR are among the most useful early indicators.